 Nepal's traditional peak seasons offer the best months for trekking within Langtang national park.
 It's also worth noting that Langtang Gosainkunda does get more cloud cover than other areas which not only can block views but also makes getting lost a greater reality.
 Monsoon season on this trek should be avoided due to the very real danger of landslides.

 Langtang National Park Weather by month

 |Precipitation / Rainfall

 Important extreme cold winds and cloud can rush in around viewpoints, passes and peaks.
+Budget trekkers often try to do this trek alone and often get lost if the weather turns bad.
 Trekking in peak seasons is recommend to avoid veering off the main trail areas.

 The above weather chart will give you an idea of the average highs and lows throughout the year in Langtang National Park.
 However do not it does not take into account wind chill which can drive temperatures down by -10 or more.

 Months with the best weather to trek Langtang Gosainkunda

 Mid Sept-October - November/(early)December: Nepal's peak and best time to go trekking to the Langtang region.

 February-March-April: this is the end of the dry season in Nepal and the second best time of year to go trekking to Langtang Gosainkunda.
 This time of year also has the added advantage of the surrounding countryside in full bloom.

 December to January/February: the skies are clear but it can get very cold. passes on for Langtang Gosainkunda are likely to have snow on them.